SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 * Commodore VIC-20 (+27K)

-It also compiles on regular Unixoids, using the GNU compiler toolchain or compatible.
+It also compiles on regular Unixoids, using the GNU compiler toolchain or compatibles.

 ## Differences to other dialects

 The TUNIX Lisp dialect is very much like any other.
-Here are some things that raise an eyebrow when seeing them the first time, but can be cleared up quickly:
+Here are some things that raise an eyebrow when seeing them the first time:

 | Most other dialects    | TUNIX Lisp      |
 |------------------------|-----------------|